 Paroxysmal cold hemoglobinuria (PCH)

-Paroxysmal cold hemoglobinuria (PCH) is a rare blood disorder in which the body's immune system produced antibodies that destroy red blood cells when they go from cold to warm temperatures.
+Paroxysmal cold hemoglobinuria (PCH) is a rare blood disorder in which the body's immune system produces antibodies that destroy red blood cells when a person goes from cold to warm temperatures.

 Causes of Paroxysmal cold hemoglobinuria (PCH)